aleedhillon/vimeo-events/README.md

 # Vimeo Events

+## Details

-## This is just a sample app which usese broadcasting and built using Laravel and Vue.js
+This is just a sample app which usese broadcasting and built using Laravel and Vue.js

 ### Deployment